 - A seldom-used room can be furnished with high maintenance finishes and fabrics while a dining room that is used every day should be more functional.
 Look for sturdy and easy to clean furniture surfaces if young children will be eating there.

 - If you use your dining room to work, read or converse, consider comfortable chairs.

 - Do small children use it?
 Consider hardy finishes and fabrics that can be cleaned easily.

 - For a seldom-used dining room, you may even consider designating some other purpose to it more suited to how you live.
 It's just a dining room only if you say so.

 Now that you have figured out the best way to use your dining room according to your needs and the amount of room you have, decorating it should be easy.
 It is about functionality and your personal preferences.

-If you have a small space, see more about furnishing a small dining room here.
 For a large dining room, you may want to visually divide the large area into smaller ones with the help of rugs and screens.
 You can also buy furniture that is larger in scale.
-Heavy drapes, and paint color may also help.
+Heavy drapes and paint color may also help.
 The idea is not to make the place seem small, but cozy and inviting.

 Open up a smaller space by using colors that provide a background that makes your space look bigger.
 Do not clutter it with unnecessary decor, but mirrors or other reflective surfaces might be helpful.

 Dining Room Lighting